Hoodoo Mountain: Tephra layers

 Hoodoo Mountain is a possible source of the Finlay tephras.
 These are two 5 to 10 mm thick phonolitic to trachytic tephra layers in the Dease Lake and Finlay River areas.
 Radiocarbon dating of terrestrial plant macrofossils directly overlying the youngest tephra layer suggest an early Holocene age for this volcanic material.
 The glass composition of the tephras is similar to the average whole-rock chemistry of the phonolitic lava flows produced during the final eruptive period at Hoodoo Mountain.
 However, this eruptive period is not known to have produced any pyroclastic deposits or tephras.
 Therefore other possible sources have been considered, including Level Mountain, Heart Peaks and the Mount Edziza volcanic complex.

 A 12 mm thick trachytic tephra layer of unknown origin occurs in sediments at Bob Quinn Lake 60 km northeast of Hoodoo Mountain.
 The areal distribution of this tephra is poorly constrained, but it may extend further to the east.
 Hoodoo Mountain is a possible source of this tephra due to its location along the trajectory of any ash plume from this volcano.
-The exact age of this tephra layer is unknown, but its stratigraphic position suggests it is about 7,000–8,000 calendar years old.
+The exact age of this tephra layer is unknown, but its stratigraphic position suggests that it is about 7,000–8,000 calendar years old.
 No volcanic deposits of this age are known at Hoodoo Mountain, but there may be younger deposits that are completely covered by the summit ice cap.